-If you can’t coupon, at least meal plan.
+Suppose you can’t coupon, at least meal plan.
 Meal Planning is the easiest way to help with keeping a low grocery budget.

-Remember every one’s grocery budget is going to be different.
+Remember, everyone’s grocery budget is going to be different.
 There isn’t one right amount.

-If you start grocery shopping to stock up your pantry so you’re able to cook meals at home on the fly your first few grocery budgets will be a little more.
+If you start grocery shopping to stock up your pantry so you’re able to cook meals at home on the fly, your first few grocery budgets will be a little more.
 This is important as to why you need to do a grocery budget for a month.

-If you hit some great deals along the way and you end up with money left in the grocery budget decide right now where the extra money will go.
+If you hit some great deals along the way and you end up with money left in the grocery budget, decide right now where the extra money will go.

-Will it to go next month’s budget?
+Will it go to next month’s budget?
 Will it go to savings?
 Debt?

 It’s important to know where every dollar is going.
-If not you may spend it on something you didn’t really need or didn’t help meet your financial goal.
+If not, you may spend it on something you didn’t really need or didn’t help meet your financial goal.